CASE STUDY: Cemen Tech Stationary Mixer for Pre-Cast

 The use of the Cemen Tech Stationary Mixer removed the reliance on and subsequent frustration that comes with waiting at the job site for a subcontracted delivery of conventional ready-mix concrete.
 The real advantage lay in the fact that casting of concrete was produced throughout the project as required, six days a week for a nine month period, with very minimal waste of materials and labour.

 Return on investment was 6 months with 50 tonne of material used per week.
 The project was completed 4 months ahead of a schedule that had been shortened after the project commenced by the major contractor by 3 months.
-With the high level of accuracy and consistency provided by Antec’s solution of the Cemen Tech SCD5-100, there were only 5 panels out of the 80,000 produced that didn’t pass QA testing.
+With the high level of accuracy and consistency provided by CGS’s solution of the Cemen Tech SCD5-100, there were only 5 panels out of the 80,000 produced that didn’t pass QA testing.